Deep Cleaning Dental Procedure: Why It’s Essential for Health

 What's the difference between a normal and a deep cleaning?

-A normal cleaning removes surface plaque and tartar, but a deep cleaning targets accumulation below the gum line and includes scaling and root planing to treat gum disease.
+A normal cleaning removes surface plaque and tartar, but a deep cleaning targets accumulation below the gum line and includes scaling and root planning to treat gum disease.

 How frequently should I have a deep dental cleaning?